 Native Americans were notable for their ability to understand nature and how to grow their own food, and nowhere is that more obvious than in the creation of the Three Sisters garden.
-The “three sisters” were the vegetables: corn, beans, and squash — plants that seem to grow better together than they do apart, and which provide more nutrition when eaten together because they make up what’s called a “complete protein.”
+The “three sisters” were the vegetables: pole beans, squash, and corn — plants that seem to grow better together than they do apart, and which provide more nutrition when eaten together because they make up what’s called a “complete protein.”

 So how does this epic planting system work?
 Actually, the simplicity (as well as the efficiency) is pretty amazing.
 Here are the details to grow your own Three Sisters garden.

-1. Choose heirloom varieties of corn, pole beans, and squash.
+1. Choose heirloom varieties of pole beans, squash, and corn.
 A combination of sweet corn, stringless green beans, and zucchini are ideal, but make sure to choose plant varieties that are recommended for your area.

 2. Plant all three plants in small groups, spaced out 2 ½ – 3 feet apart.